osism/ansible-collection-services/roles/manager/README.rst

 A compose of ansible_services_defaults and ansible_services_extra.

-**Osism-ansible Variables**
+**osism-ansible Variables**

 .. zuul:rolevar:: osism_ansible_container_name
    :default: osism-ansible

-Name of the container in which Osism-ansible will run.
+Name of the container in which osism-ansible will run.

 .. zuul:rolevar:: osism_ansible_tag
    :default: latest

-Version from Osism-ansible in form of a tag which should be used.
+Version from osism-ansible in form of a tag which should be used.

 .. zuul:rolevar:: osism_ansible_image
    :default: {{ docker_registry_ansible }}/osism/osism-ansible:{{ osism_ansible_tag }}